codatio/codat-docs/docs/payables/get-started.md

 ---
-title: "Get started with Sync for Payables"
+title: "Get started with Bill Pay"
 sidebar_label: Get started
-description: "View the core steps required to perform the initial setup for Sync for Payables"
+description: "View the core steps required to perform the initial setup for the Bill Pay product"
 image: "/img/banners/social/payables.png"
 ---

 import { IntegrationsList } from "@components/Integrations";
-import { integrationsFilterPayables } from "@components/Integrations/integrations";
+import { integrationsFilterBillPayAsync } from "@components/Integrations/integrations";
 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem"

 ## Journey overview

-The diagram below represents the overall activity flow when using Sync for Payables.
+The diagram below represents the overall activity flow when using Bill Pay.
 You can manage bills, suppliers, and payment methods in different ways and order.

 We will take you through each of these elements so that you can build the flow that suits you and your customers best.

 ![Accounts payable process flow including customer steps](/img/payables/payables-process-flow.png)

-Once you decide to build with Sync for Payables, you need to configure Codat accordingly.
+Once you decide to build with Bill Pay, you need to configure Codat accordingly.
 Let's go through these requirements in detail.

-## Enable Sync for Payables
+## Enable Bill Pay

 1. Open the <a href="https://app.codat.io" target="_blank">Codat Portal</a> and sign in.
 2. Click on **Settings > Organizational settings > Products**.
-3. In the list of products, find _Sync for Payables_ and click **Enable**.
+3. In the list of products, find _Bill Pay_ and click **Enable**.
 Then, follow the on-screen prompt.

-## Configure Sync for Payables
+## Configure Bill Pay

 ### Data types

 In the <a href="https://app.codat.io" target="_blank">Codat Portal</a>, navigate to **Settings > Integrations > Data types**.
-Enable the [data types](/core-concepts/data-type-settings#override-the-default-sync-settings) required for Sync for Payables and set them to `fetch on first link`:
+Enable the [data types](/core-concepts/data-type-settings#override-the-default-sync-settings) required for Bill Pay and set them to `fetch on first link`:

 | Data source | Accounting                                                                                                                                                                     |
 |-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|